Celer Network is

 Dr. Mo DongCo-Founder

 Mo received his Ph.D. from UIUC.
 He was founding engineer and product manager at Veriflow, working on network formal verification.
-He is expert in applying algorithmic game theory to protocol design, and teaches full-stack smart contract courses with hundreds of students graduated.
+He is an expert in applying algorithmic game theory to protocol design, and teaches full-stack smart contract courses with hundreds of students graduated.

 Dr. Junda LiuCo-Founder